"Real Vampires" Revisited

 There are few people who do not know at least one vampire.

-I would amend this to, "who do not know at least one vampiric or vampire-identified person."
-Very few humans know or will ever meet a Gwaetgar.
+I would amend this to, "who do not know at least one Vampire-Identified Person."
+Very few humans know or will ever meet a True Vampire.

 Physically, vampires are usually "night people" on a biochemical level.
 They have inverted circadian rhythms, with body cycles such as temperature peaks, menstrual onset, and the production of sleep hormones in the brain occurring at the opposite time of day from most people.
 They have difficulty adjusting to daytime schedules and frequently work nights.
 They tend to be photosensitive, avoiding sunlight, sunburning easily, and having excellent night vision.
 Their vitality ranges widely, and they can be vigorous and active one day, depressed and languorous the next.

-These all seem to be commonly reported by Sanguinarians, Energy Mediums, and Gwaetgar.
+These all seem to be commonly reported by Sanguinarians, Energy Mediums, and True Vampires.
 Oddly, far more Sanguinarians and Energy Mediums complain of photosensitivity than seem to benefit from good night vision.
-With Gwaetgar, the photosensitivity tends to be direct result of the enhanced night vision, and it can be managed, although not entirely.
-A tendency toward sunburn is partly a factor of ethnicity and skin chemistry, but many Sanguinarians and Gwaetgar report other deleterious effects from sun exposure that are not easily explained.
-Energy Mediums and Gwaetgar are prone to the disruptive effects that strong light and electromagnetic radiation have been noted to have on psychically sensitive people.
+With True Vampires, the photosensitivity tends to be direct result of the enhanced night vision, and it can be managed, although not entirely.
+A tendency toward sunburn is partly a factor of ethnicity and skin chemistry, but many Sanguinarians and True Vampires report other deleterious effects from sun exposure that are not easily explained.
+Energy Mediums and True Vampires are prone to the disruptive effects that strong light and electromagnetic radiation have been noted to have on psychically sensitive people.

 They frequently have digestive trouble.
 Even those with cast-iron stomachs have many issues with food that are rooted in their constant hunger for energy.
 Contrary to the image of the vampire as thin, many (I should have said "some" instead of "many") real vampires are troubled by obesity because of a hunger that makes them food addicts, and a system that is sluggish in processing physical food.
 They are also sometimes troubled by other substance addictions for the same reasons, but since their systems are tuned to pranic energy more than to processing physical substance, they may not be as sensitive to drugs and alcohol as an ordinary person would be.

 This paragraph seemed to lead to some misunderstandings.
-I didn't mean to suggest that obesity is necessarily a common characteristic of vampiric people.
-Food allergies and eating disorders in vampiric people may just as easily result in anorexia or malnourishment as overweight.
+I didn't mean to suggest that obesity is necessarily a common characteristic of Vampire-Identified People in general.
+Food allergies and eating disorders in Vampire-Identified People may just as easily result in anorexia or malnourishment as overweight.
 Energy Mediums may use food to compensate for internal imbalance or simply to help themselves feel more grounded (eating is an excellent way to ground psychically).
-Sanguinarians and Gwaetgar may use food as a blood substitute or simply a consolation--just as an ordinary person eats a pint of ice cream after a bad day.
-My real error in this paragraph, however, was suggesting that any vampiric person's food issues (if any) derive from a lack of energy to "feed on."
+Sanguinarians and True Vampires may use food as a blood substitute or simply a consolation--just as an ordinary person eats a pint of ice cream after a bad day.
+My real error in this paragraph, however, was suggesting that any Vampire-Identified Person's food issues (if any) derive from a lack of energy to "feed on."
 Such food issues result from other factors and are certainly not universal.
-Many vampiric people have no food issues at all.
+Many Vampire-Identified People have no food issues at all.

 Emotionally and physically, vampires are unpredictable, moody, temperamental and overwhelming.
 The major distinguishing characteristic of real vampires as opposed to ordinary people who share those qualities is the vampire's intensity.
 Vampires are extremely intense people.
 They are frequently given nicknames such as "the black hole."
 When others talk about them (usually to complain about them), vampires are often described by such terms as "needy," "attention-seeking," "grandstanding," "manipulative," "exhausting," "draining," "monopolizes the conversation," "jealous," "huge ego," and so on.
 A vampire's emotions are deep, fervent, and powerful, and she usually displays great psychic ability and has uncontrolled magickal and psychic experiences.
 Vampires are also empaths, and while they remain unconscious of their natures, they are frequently "psychic sponges" who simply absorb vibrations from everywhere, with the expected emotional instability resulting.

 I stand by all these statements, with several caveats.
-First, they are much less true for Sanguinarians than for Energy Mediums or Gwaetgar.
-Second, they are much less true for Energy Mediums and Gwaetgar who have consciously addressed these character traits.
+First, they are much less true for Sanguinarians than for Energy Mediums or True Vampires.
+Second, they are much less true for Energy Mediums and True Vampires who have consciously addressed these character traits.
 Third, these traits can be distinguished from certain mental disorders they resemble--and I'll get to that in a moment.

 A "hungry" vampire -- one whose energy level is imbalanced to the deficit side -- becomes an involuntary psychic vortex, drawing all pranic energy in the area towards her.
 When the energy does not flow in fast enough -- and it is typical of vampires that the energy never flows fast enough for them -- she will begin manifesting behavior patterns to increase the amount of conscious attention she gets from others.
 For this reason, some vampires develop a pattern of being aggressively confrontational, or of constantly antagonizing people with whom they have relationships.
 Nearly all vampires, whatever ploys they use, have a talent for attracting (or distracting) the attention of everyone present.

-I stand by these statements, with the caveats that the vampiric person is influencing, not drawing, energy, as I distinguish in "The Truth About Energy."
+I stand by these statements, with the caveats that the Vampire-Identified Person is influencing, not drawing, energy, except on a very limited basis when they're in direct physical contact with their "source."
 Sanguinarians, obviously, are not affecting energy directly, but they can be "drama queens" when they're frustrated and feeling a need for blood.

 Once a vampire overloads on energy, she reverses her behavior patterns.
 She may become morose, silent, withdrawn and introverted.
 Some vampires become maniacally cheerful when they are satiated, but even their good moods seem to annoy others, and it is more typical for vampires to be infamous as wet blankets.
 "Hungry" and "overload" phases can occur within a few minutes or last for days at a time.
 Vampires are commonly loners, in part because they feel so different from those around them, but also because they have a need to control the degree of contact they have with sources of energy.